Helene Moszkiewiez

-Hélène Moszkiewiez (20 December 1920, Nuremberg – 18 June 1998, Southampton) was a Jewish Belgian woman who went undercover as a secretary at Gestapo headquarters in Brussels during World War II.
+Hélène Moszkiewiez (20 December 1920, Nuremberg – 18 June 1998) was a Jewish Belgian woman who went undercover as a secretary at Gestapo headquarters in Brussels during World War II.
 In her two years as a clerk, she gathered arrest and deportation lists from the Nazis for the British intelligence and Belgian Resistance, giving them the opportunity to warn or evacuate targeted people.
 Following the war, she moved to Vancouver, where she lived until her death.

 Early life

 Hélène was born to Tobias and Regina Moszkiewiez in Nuremberg, Germany in 1920.
 In the late 1920s, she emigrated with her parents and sister Amalia to Brussels.
 Moszkiewiez was notorious in childhood for being unable to keep secrets.
 In 1937, when she was 17, she met a Belgian soldier named Francois Vermolen in a library.
 They were friends until he was transferred out of the city in 1939, at which point they lost touch.